-From our factory to our studio and to the customer, we ship our jumpers in our un-dyed 100% organic cotton drawstring bags.
+From our factory to our Devon-based solar panelled distribution hub, to the customer, we ship our jumpers in our un-dyed 100% organic cotton drawstring bags.
 These bags are reusable, plastic free and printed in Sheffield in the UK at a SEDEX certified manufacturer.

 We work with a lovely printing house in Hampshire in the UK and always print using 100% post-consumer FSC (Forest Stewardship Council) certified recycled paper.
-This includes everything from our tags, to returns forms and washing instructions included with every purchase.
-The manufacturing process of our paper uses less energy and water and emits fewer CO2 emissions than the standard production of virgin fibre paper.
+This includes everything from our tags to washing instructions included with every purchase.
+The manufacturing process of our card uses less energy and water and emits fewer CO2 emissions than the standard production of virgin fibre paper.

-We ship in the UK using dpd's carbon-neutral delivery from our solar-powered family-run Devon-based fulfilment hub.
+We ship in the UK using a mix of DPD's carbon-neutral delivery from our solar-powered family-run Devon-based fulfilment hub.